isomerpages/psd-corp/newsroom/speeches/_posts/2023-09-12-post-Keynote Address by Mr Chan Chun Sing at the 9th Singapore‑China Forum on Leadership.md

 44.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For example –&nbsp;aging population.
 This has massive social and economic implications – with rising demands on healthcare, retirement adequacy and social integration that need to be balanced against the impact it has on our workforce and economy.
 Singapore is looking at this issue very seriously:<br>

-<p></p><p style="margin-left:30px;"> a.&nbsp;&nbsp;&nbsp;&nbsp;Last year, we rolled out the&nbsp;Healthier SG strategy, a fundamental re-orientation and reform of our&nbsp;healthcare&nbsp;system.
-One that is focused more on preventive care and greater self-responsibility supported by the community, as well as the promotion of ‘active aging’.&nbsp;<br>
+<p style="margin-left:30px;"> a.&nbsp;&nbsp;&nbsp;&nbsp;Last year, we rolled out the&nbsp;Healthier SG strategy, a fundamental re-orientation and reform of our&nbsp;healthcare&nbsp;system.
+One that is focused more on preventive care and greater self-responsibility supported by the community, as well as the promotion of ‘active aging’.&nbsp;</p><br>

-</p><p style="margin-left:30px;"> b.&nbsp;&nbsp;&nbsp;&nbsp;We are also bolstering&nbsp;retirement adequacy&nbsp;through regular reviews of our Central Provident Fund (CPF) system, and the strengthening of our jobs and skills landscape.&nbsp;Minister&nbsp;FaishalIbrahim will touch on this later&nbsp;– how we are pushing for the&nbsp;creation of good jobs, and&nbsp;a strong culture of upskilling and re-skilling&nbsp;to allow our people to work longer and better for their retirement.<br>
+<p style="margin-left:30px;"> b.&nbsp;&nbsp;&nbsp;&nbsp;We are also bolstering&nbsp;retirement adequacy&nbsp;through regular reviews of our Central Provident Fund (CPF) system, and the strengthening of our jobs and skills landscape.&nbsp;Minister&nbsp;FaishalIbrahim will touch on this later&nbsp;– how we are pushing for the&nbsp;creation of good jobs, and&nbsp;a strong culture of upskilling and re-skilling&nbsp;to allow our people to work longer and better for their retirement.</p><br>

 45.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is also in sync with our overall reform of our jobs and skills landscape in meeting the&nbsp;diverse aspirations of our people.
 We embrace the diversity of strengths and broaden our definition of success.
 This includes providing diverse education pathways and creating multiple career paths to success.<br>